TikTok owner races to salvage Microsoft deal after Trump vows ban

 Microsoft has a limited presence in social media and believes a deal would allow it to enter a category dominated by rivals such as Facebook, one person added.

-In private, TikTok executives and investors have speculated that Facebook, which is preparing to unveil a rival product in America as soon as this week, has been lobbying the US government behind closed doors to ban the app.
+In private, TikTok executives and investors have speculated that Facebook, which is preparing to unveil a rival product in the US as soon as this week, has been lobbying the US government behind closed doors to ban the app.

-The exact price under discussion is not clear, but it is believed to be in the range of between $15 billion and $30 billion, one person said.
-Another person said that there has been no agreement on price or terms yet and characterised the discussions as “preliminary”.
+The exact price under discussion is not clear, but it is believed to be in the range of $15 billion-$30 billion, one person said.
+Another person said there had been no agreement on price or terms yet and characterised the discussions as “preliminary”.

 It remains unclear how TikTok would separate its US operations from its European and Asian arms.

-The US government’s Committee on Foreign Investment in the US, or Cfius, has been undertaking a review of TikTok’s status in recent weeks on national security grounds.
+The US government’s Committee on Foreign Investment has been undertaking a review of TikTok’s status in recent weeks on national security grounds.
 The review, which is led by the US treasury department, followed growing concerns over the company’s Chinese roots and data-gathering practices.

 In an apparent bid to assuage the concerns of its US users, Vanessa Pappas, general manager for TikTok US, posted a video on TikTok on Saturday in which she said: “We’re not going anywhere . . .
 We’re here for the long run.”